-Mayor Alan Arakawa answers some of the most-asked questions submitted to his office staff.
+Mayor Alan Arakawa answers some of the most recently-asked questions submitted to his office staff.

 Want to Ask the Mayor?